bluealphanumeric9/bluealphanumeric9/README.md

 - 👋 Hi, I’m @bluealphanumeric9
-- 👀 I’m interested in Data Analysis and Data Science.
+- 👀 I’m interested in Mathematics Applications to Finance and Data.
 - 🌱 I’m currently learning Machine Learning and Data Analysis Tools.
 - 💞️ I’m looking to collaborate on NLP  and algorithms in general.
 - 📫 How to reach me.